Skip to main content

 At the completion of this unit, you should be able to:

-• LO2. demonstrate knowledge of basic public health concepts and terms such as the natural history of disease, agent host environmental triangle, three levels of prevention and screening of disease
+• LO2.
+Critically discuss the role of Primary Health Care as a framework for community nursing practice demonstrating. knowledge of public health concepts, for example, the natural history of disease, the epidemiological triangle, levels of prevention and screening of disease.

 Unit availability